TopSwagCode/AspNetCore.CircuitBreaker/README.md

 If you want to read more about the Circuit Breaker Pattern you can find my blog post about it here: [https://topswagcode.com/2016/02/07/Circuit-Breaker-Pattern/](https://topswagcode.com/2016/02/07/Circuit-Breaker-Pattern/)

-For the project I created 2 Services.
+For the Polly project I created 2 Services.

 * WeatherService
 * WeatherServiceWithRetry